 Leader in Geothermal Drilling

-In the process of building his new company, Tom hired Anthony Ganio in 1987 as a driller’s apprentice.
+In the process of building his new company, Tom hired Anthony Ganio in 1987 as a water well driller’s apprentice.
 Over the years, Anthony learned every facet of the well drilling business, all the while sharing Tom’s vision that geothermal heating and cooling would eventually become a popular alternative to fossil fuels.
 Anthony is now president of Connecticut Wells, in charge of all aspects of running the company, and can be credited with helping to more than double the company’s sales in the past three years.
 In 2001, the company signed on with Connecticut Light & Power to become a certified vendor for CL&P’s Energy Star program, which promoted the use of alternative energy sources, especially geothermal technology.
 Connecticut Wells went from drilling one or two geothermal wells a year to 20-30 wells a month, and now drills three to four wells a day.
 As a leader in geothermal drilling throughout New England and eastern NY, Connecticut Wells still drills for almost all of the HVAC contractors met through the CL&P program.